Knorcedger/angularjs-browser-storage/README.md

 #### Usage

-Your app must list browserStorage as a dependancy.
-You can then list in your Controllers the browserStorage service as dependancy and use it.
+Your app must list browserStorage as a dependency.
+Then, you should also list the browserStorage service as dependancy in your Controllers.

 ##### Save
 <pre>